Sir Joseph Banks Park

 Playgrounds

 Kids will love this park.
-There are two fabulous playgrounds for them to explore but keep in mind that neither playground is fenced and the lake is nearby.
+There are two fabulous playgrounds for them to explore but keep in mind that both are largely unfenced and the lake is nearby.

-The original playground has the usual swings sets, climbing frame and slides and a bike track for little ones loops around it.
-There are barbecues and picnic tables beside it and the ducks, always and attraction for little ones, are nearby.
+The original playground has the usual swings sets, climbing frame and slides and a small bike track which loops around it.
+The original playground has swings, climbing frames and slides, with a small bike track looping nearby.
+BBQs and picnic tables sit beside it, and ducks on the water are always an attraction.
 This playground is still well used, especially on the weekend but the new playground is something else altogether.

 In the Area